Turbine flow meter: working principle, types, installation, and everything else

-A turbine flow meter has a fairly simple design, easy-to-grasp principle, and straightforward installation and maintenance.
-I had a chance to work with turbines in a variety of applications in São Paulo.
+A turbine flow meter has a fairly simple design, simple working principle, and straightforward installation and maintenance.
+I had a chance to work with turbine flow meters in a variety of applications in São Paulo.
 So let me introduce you to this nifty little machine.
 Stick with me, and find out how it works, and where to deploy it.

 How does a turbine flow meter work?

 The turbine flow meter has a relatively simple working principle compared to other flow meters on the market.
 Basically, the flow meter uses mechanical movement inside the meter to calculate the flow.
 Let’s break that down some more.

 The turbine flow meter has a rotor with blades mounted on a bearing and supported inside the meter by a central shaft.
 When you have flow in the pipe, the kinetic energy of the product will make the rotor spin.

 The blades are built from a paramagnetic material.
 So pickoffs, mounted externally without contact with the fluid, create a magnetic field in the pipe.
 Thus, when the blades pass through this field, they generate voltage proportional to the velocity of rotation, which can be used to calculate the flow rate.

 The signal from the pickoffs can go into an external transmitter and convert to other types of communication.
 You can also use a preamplifier to read these pulses directly from the turbine flow meter without the transmitter.